thepooyan/Documentation/Documentation/Network/netcat-telnet.md

 # netcat-telnet

 - netcat is for listening
-- telnet is for sending (with udp)
+- telnet is for sending (with tcp)

 ```bash
 nc -l -p 10000